tensorlakeai/indexify/README.md

 ##### Scheduler

 * Enable batching in functions
-* Data Local function executions - Prioritizs scheduling on machines where intermediate output lives for faster execution.
+* Data Local function executions - Prioritize scheduling on machines where intermediate output lives for faster execution.
 * Reducer optimizations - Being able to batch serial execution reduce function calls.
 * Machine parallel scheduling for even lower latency.
 * Support Cycles in the graphs for more flexible agentic behaviors in Graphs.
 * Ephemeral Graphs - multi-stage inference and retrieval with no persistence of intermediate outputs
-* Data Loader Funcitons - Produces a stream of values over time into Graphs, using the yield keyword.
+* Data Loader Functions - Produces a stream of values over time into Graphs, using the yield keyword.

 ##### SDK